-The mood is warm and all-encompassing; a pure melody, gently stroked by the cello or gamba, revealing the full extent of the warmth in which we may bathe on the road to Paradise.
-The emotional contrasts encapsulated within this short movement (just under 20 bars) are extreme.
+The mood is warm and all-encompassing; a pure melody, gently stroked by the cello or gamba, revealing the full extent of the celestial warmth in which we may bathe on the road to Paradise.
+The emotional contrasts encapsulated within this short movement (just under 20 bars) are relatively extreme.

 Soprano and alto aria.

 The soprano and alto duet stands proudly as the keystone of the cantata and it is a mellow and moderate assertion of the central truth of this cantata′s text; the word of God does not deceive us and His promises are absolute, from the time of His initial pledges through the generations of mankind extending, indeed, to our very selves.
 The two voices are supported by the continuo and the doleful oboe da caccia perhaps, at first glance, an odd choice.
 It is an instrument with suggestions of sadness and despondency although it seems clear that here Bach thinks of it more as an expression of resigned conviction or even unquestioning certitude.
 Indeed, the continuo quavers are unrelenting in the opening and closing sections, and the two voices enter to announce their important message as one----God′s word does not deceive.
 The oboe encompasses the voices with a sense of great beauty and a certainty of faith.
 This is, of course, the sort of music which stirs the soul even if one is unable to follow the text but how much more endearing and personal it becomes when we begin to unravel the delicacy of the conjoined textual and melodic sense.

 The middle section (from bar 58) is slightly unexpected since not only is there an immediate quickening of the tempo but the rhythm changes from three to four beats in the bar.
 This is a representation of those multitudes of generations for whom the Lord′s word has been both good and reliable.
 Long melismas stress both the enormity of past times and generations as well as the experience of receiving and understanding His word.